-The Pacific Northwest is a wonderful place to explore.
+The Pacific Northwest is a wonderful place to live and to explore (but don't tell too many people).
 It's varied landscape and natural beauty are astounding.
 The physical features are as varied as the geologic forces that shaped the area.
-Within the state of Washington, alone, the scenery ranges from glaciated mountain peaks of the North Cascades to the mighty Columbia River, from the arid shrub-steppe regions of central Washington to the rugged Pacific coast, from the inland marine waters of Puget Sound to the formidable heights of Mt.
+Within the state of Washington, alone, the scenery ranges from glaciated mountain peaks of the North Cascades to the mighty Columbia River, from the arid shrub-steppe regions of central Washington to the rugged rain-drenched Pacific coast, from the inland marine waters of Puget Sound to the formidable heights of Mt.
 Rainier.
 Add to these features the distinctions of Oregon, Idaho, and even lower British Columbia, and you'll see that the Pacific Northwest is a region of variety and contrast.
 It is also a place of change.
 Whether these changes come from human activity (development, agriculture, pollution, invasive species, damming of rivers,...) or natural events (earthquakes, tsunamis, succession ...), the region is in a state of constant transformation -- sometimes slow and incremental (erosion, glaciers, ...) and sometimes sudden and dramatic (floods, fires, eruptions, ...).

-I hope that those who view these pages gain something -- knowledge, insight, awareness, appreciation, inspiration, or a desire to simply step outdoors and experience the natural side of the PNW for themselves.
+I hope that those who view these pages gain something -- knowledge, insight, awareness, appreciation, inspiration, or a desire to simply step outdoors and experience the natural side of the PNW (or some other place) for themselves.

 Michael R. Clapp